Empowering Individuals with ADHD

 5. Practicing mindfulness and stress management

-Mindfulness and stress management techniques can help adults with ADHD enhance their focus, regulate their emotions, and reduce anxiety.
+Mindfulness and stress management techniques can help ADHDers enhance their focus, regulate their emotions, and reduce anxiety.
 Practicing meditation, deep breathing exercises, and engaging in physical activities like yoga or regular exercise can promote overall well-being and mental clarity.

 Seeking professional help and therapy options